-We’ve seen a fair few of our customers use email marketing to seek out backers, especially designers and creators that have established an audience, prior to seeking funding on Kickstarter.
-So in this post, we’ll be not only looking at Andrew’s work for My Little Geek, but a couple of other Kickstarter email updates that you may like.
-Now, onto the show.
+We’ve seen a fair few of our customers use email marketing to seek out backers, especially designers and creators that have established an audience prior to seeking funding on Kickstarter.
+So, in this post, we’ll not only be looking at Andrew’s work for My Little Geek, but a couple of other Kickstarter email updates that you may like.

 While we used Campaign Monitor in a bunch of different ways, here are the three most effective things we did.